These 7 Words Are Guaranteed To Make A Sale

 It adds a touch of credibility to all of that certainty you’re exuding.
 It’s a word that brings you back down to earth without reeking of insecurity or indecisiveness.

-Even though the word “probably” is not considered strong, decisive language, it’s also not weak
+Even though the word “probably” is not considered strong, decisive language, it’s also not weak language.

 It’s cautiously optimistic language.